Has this happened to you?

-You’ve just created your first video for your site, and you’re ready to share it with the world.
-You’re impressed with how it turned out, if you do say so yourself.
+You just created a video for your site, and you’re ready to share it with the world.

 That’s when it starts to go wrong.

-“Tried to watch your video, but it just stopped playing after a few seconds.”
+“I tried to watch your video, but it stopped playing after a few seconds.”

-“Hey, I see where your video should be, but all I get is a black box.”
+“Hey, I see where your video should be, but all I see is a black box.”

-“I can’t play your video from my mobile device.”
+“I can’t play your video on my mobile device.”

-Over the next year and a half, I ran into a number of problems with this setup, which I’ll get into in a minute.
-But first, let me take a second to explain the difference between embedding video, as opposed to uploading it to your WordPress server.
+Before we dive into the technical reasons you should never host your own videos, let me take a second to explain the difference between embedding video, as opposed to uploading it to your WordPress server.

 We’re Talking About Embedding vs. Self-Hosted Video

-Self-hosting a video means that you upload the video file to your site, using the built-in file uploader in WordPress, similar to the method you use to upload an image to your site.
+Self-hosting means that you upload the video file to your site, using the built-in file uploader in WordPress, the same way you might upload a photo or image to your site.

-With that as background, here are ten reasons why you should avoid uploading video files to your own web server (particularly if your site is hosted on a shared server)…
+With that as background, here are ten reasons you should never upload video files to your own web server — particularly if your site is hosted on a shared server.

 Video files can be quite large in size.
 Unlike images—which are typically measured in kilobytes—an HD video file can easily weigh in at more than 100 MB.
 Now, imagine what will happen to your shared hosting server when dozens of folks attempt to watch the same video at the same time.